aptech/docs/docs/CR-printfm.rst

 ----------------
 .. function:: printfm(x, mask, fmt)

-    :param x: NxK matrix which is to be printed and which may contain both character and numeric data.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix which is to be printed and which may contain both character and numeric data

     :param mask: ExE conformable with x,
         containing ones and zeros, which is used to